John Francis Barnett: Life

 "Barnett's music ultimately died because of its self-effacing politeness.
 Although he managed to update his style in some of his later cantatas [...] his best work was The Ancient Mariner (Birmingham Festivan 1867).
 At a time when literary considerations were beginning to weigh more heavily on composers' minds, Barnett remained curiously insensitive to the problems of word-setting."

 John Caldwell largely concurred with this assessment:

 "Sullivan, Macfarren and J. F. Barnett [...] were the chief composers of choral music in the high Victorian tradition.
 Their work, particularly that of Sullivan, has plenty of zest and colour, but its idiom is unadventurous and the subject matter (when not biblical) is at best conventionally Romantic, at worst jejune."

 In 1883 Barnett was appointed as a Professor at the Royal College of Music where his students included Marmaduke Barton and he also took an active teaching role as a Professor at the Guildhall School of Music, London.
 His realisation of Schubert's incomplete Symphony No.7 in E, D.729, was first performed at the Crystal Palace, London, on 5 May 1883.
 George Grove had originally offered the task of completion to Arthur Sullivan but Sullivan turned it down.
 At the performance of Barnett's completion, Schubert's original autograph sketch, which was owned by Grove (who had obtained it through Mendelssohn's brother Paul, who in turn had obtained it from Schubert's brother Ferdinand), was proudly displayed in the Central Transept of the Crystal Palace.
 Barnett recalled how, when he had only completed his version of the first movement, Schubert's manuscript sketch was almost lost forever when Grove and W. S. Rockstro left it on a train.
-A description of Barnett's completion was published in 1891: "Schubert's Sketch Symphony in E" The score was subsequently published by Breitkopf & Härtel, Leipzig.
+A description of Barnett's completion was published in 1891.
+The score was subsequently published by Breitkopf & Härtel, Leipzig.

 John Francis Barnett was twice married, his first wife having died in 1882 giving birth to their fourth child.
 One of their daughters, Alice May Cook, became a notable artist.
 Several later members of his family became successful musicians, namely his grandson John Francis Cook (1908-1992), who changed his name by deed poll to John Francis and became well known as a flautist and teacher; and his great-granddaughters Judith Fitton (flautist), Sarah Francis (oboist) and Hannah Francis (soprano).